mongodb/mongo-cxx-driver/etc/releasing.md

 Example:
 `brew bump-formula-pr mongo-cxx-driver --url https://github.com/mongodb/mongo-cxx-driver/releases/download/r3.7.3/mongo-cxx-driver-r3.7.3.tar.gz`

+## vcpkg
+Submit a PR or create an issue to update the vc-pkg file for mongo-c-driver.
+To submit an issue, follow: https://github.com/microsoft/vcpkg/issues/new/choose.
+Example: https://github.com/microsoft/vcpkg/issues/34984

+## Conan
+Submit a PR or create an issue to update the Conan recipe for mongo-c-driver.
+To submit an issue, follow: https://github.com/conan-io/conan-center-index/issues/new/choose/.
+Example: https://github.com/conan-io/conan-center-index/issues/21006

 ## Comment on the generated DOCSP ticket

 Minor releases generate a DOCSP ticket.
 Add a comment to the generated DOCSP ticket describing if the